Ali-Adel-Nour/Ali-Adel-Nour/README.md

 </h1>

 <b>
 Hi there!
-I’m a Software Engineer who’s really into computer science and technology, especially backend development.
-I love diving into new tech and always look for ways to learn and grow.
-I’ve got a solid background in building reliable and scalable systems and enjoy solving problems with code.
+I’m a Software Engineer who loves working with technology, especially backend development and blockchain.
+I enjoy learning new things, building systems that are reliable and scalable, and solving problems.
-I’m comfortable with both object-oriented and functional programming, and I’m always excited to tackle new challenges.
-I’m keen to keep learning and working on cool projects with others in the tech world.
+I’m always curious to explore new tools and ideas, and I really enjoy working with others on exciting projects that make an impact.

 </b>